NetworkBlockDevice/nbd/doc/proto.md

 * The `RESIZE` [extension](https://github.com/NetworkBlockDevice/nbd/blob/extension-resize/doc/proto.md).

-Implementors of these extensions are strongly suggested to contact the [mailinglist](mailto:nbd@other.debian.org) in order to help fine-tune the specifications before committing to a particular implementation.
+Implementers of these extensions are strongly suggested to contact the [mailinglist](mailto:nbd@other.debian.org) in order to help fine-tune the specifications before committing to a particular implementation.